Abandoned & Little-Known Airfields:a

 removing any tangible reminder of previous failures to achieve compromises between Dallas & Fort Worth politicians.

-so that the site could be "reused" (!) as an empty grass field for the next 30 years.
+It was all plowed into the ground, so that the site could be "reused" (!) as an empty grass field for the next 30 years.

 The primary reason for this seemingly needless action was simply to remove any trace from the public's eye